colw/github-user-repo-list/README.md

 This small app was built using React, and is accessible online at [colwghurl.herokuapp.com](https://colwghurl.herokuapp.com/).

+For CSS I used [Normalize.css](https://necolas.github.io/normalize.css/) and [Skeleton](http://getskeleton.com/), along with some additional tweaks done locally.

 # Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).